Friends of Mother Earth,

 We currently have a Save Ecuador Rainforests From Mining Campaign running on our Crowdfunding Website: Fund My Planet.

-We need to raise $50,000 immediately to be able to re-survey the boundaries of the Los Cedros reserve.
-We also need to maintain all that we have built to house volunteers, researchers and tourists that are the backbone of the monthly support for the reserve’s management.
+Also regarding Los Cedros, we need ongoing funds to maintain all that we have built to house volunteers, researchers and tourists that are the backbone of the monthly support for the reserve’s management.